technical50/TFT35V1.0-Klipper-screen/README.md

 # TFT35V1.0-Klipper-screen "This Guide Taken From Mr Zafer Github"
-"Reason is in future some improvements on packages can make issue's possibility" "All Package's except kiauh stored on My Github" Original documet here= [Zafer](https://github.com/zavarci/TFT35V1.0-Klipper-screen)
+"Reason is in future some improvements on packages can make issue's possibility" "All Package's except kiauh stored on My Github".

+Original documet here= [Zafer](https://github.com/zavarci/TFT35V1.0-Klipper-screen)